 By ASHRAF KHALIL and DAVID SHARP

 WASHINGTON (AP) — Supporters of abortion rights took to the streets across America on Saturday to make clear their anger at the prospect that the Supreme Court will soon strike down the constitutional right to abortion.
-Cries of “My body, my choice” rang out as activists committed to fighting for the legal protection that has endured for nearly a half-century.
+Cries of “My body, my choice” rang out as activists committed to fighting for what they called reproductive freedom.

-In the nation’s capital, thousands gathered in drizzly weather at the Washington Monument to listen to fiery speeches before marching to the Supreme Court, which is now surrounded by two layers of security fences.
+In the nation’s capital, thousands gathered at the Washington Monument before marching to the Supreme Court, which is now surrounded by two layers of security fences.